chainwayxyz/clementine-cli/docs/deposit.md

 ## Step 2: Send Bitcoin to Deposit Address

 Send your Bitcoin to the generated deposit address.
 You can use any Bitcoin wallet or client.
-The deposit address is fixed to `10 BTC`.
+The deposit amount is fixed to `10 BTC`.

 **Using bitcoin-cli:**